Small scale equidistribution of Hecke eigenforms at infinity: Small scale quantum ergodicity around infinity

 \section{Small scale quantum ergodicity around infinity}

-In this section we show that if we average over $f\in H_k$ and over the weight $k$ quantum ergodicity holds for appropriately chosen sets shrinking towards infinity all the way down to the Planck scale.
+In this section we show that if we average over $f\in H_k$ and over the weight $k$ quantum ergodicity holds for appropriately chosen sets shrinking towards the cusp all the way down to the Planck scale.

 \begin{thm} Let $0<\theta<1$ and $\psi\in C_{0}^\infty(M,B)$.
 Then

 \end{thm}

 \begin{proof}